US Paycheck Calculator

 Example: $100/paycheck to 401(k) at 22% federal + 5% state = $27 in tax savings per paycheck.
 The $100 contribution only reduces your take-home by $73.

-401(k) — up to $23,500/year (2025)
+401(k) — up to $24,500/year (2026)

 Traditional 401(k) contributions reduce your taxable income dollar-for-dollar.
 A 6% contribution on a $75,000 salary saves roughly $990–$1,650 in federal taxes alone, depending on your marginal bracket.
-The 2025 catch-up contribution for workers 50+ is an additional $7,500.
-Workers aged 60–63 get an enhanced catch-up of $11,250.
+Note: This calculator caps at the $24,500 under-50 limit.
+Workers 50+ may defer an additional $8,000; workers 60-63 may defer $11,250.

-FSA — up to $3,300/year (2025)
+FSA — up to $3,400/year (2026)

 Flexible Spending Accounts let you set aside pre-tax dollars for medical or dependent care expenses.
-Unlike HSAs, most FSA funds are use-it-or-lose-it — unspent balances are forfeited at plan year-end (employers may offer a $640 carryover or 2.5-month grace period).
+Unlike HSAs, most FSA funds are use-it-or-lose-it — unspent balances are forfeited at plan year-end (employers may offer a $680 carryover or 2.5-month grace period).
 Dependent care FSAs allow up to $5,000/year for childcare expenses.

 Health Insurance Premiums

-Employer-sponsored health insurance premiums are typically deducted pre-tax through a Section 125 cafeteria plan, reducing your taxable income.
+Employer-sponsored health insurance premiums are typically deducted pre-tax through a Section 125 cafeteria plan, reducing your federal taxable income.
 The average employee premium is ~$104/month (individual) or ~$477/month (family) as of 2024 (KFF Employer Health Benefits Survey).

 Effective vs. Marginal Tax Rate